PRJ – INTESA (local)

 Central Adriatic Sea Ports Authority

 Central Adriatic Ports Authority has competence on the ports of Pesaro, Falconara, Ancona, San Benedetto, Pescara and Ortona.
-The port authority promotes the efficient development of infrastructure and supports actions to introduce innovation and improve freight and pax flows (11 mln tons and 1,2 mln pax per year respectively).
-Furthermore, the port authority is involved in a sustainable port-city relationship.
-The main is the port of Ancona, Core node of TEN-T network along the ScanMED
+ADSPMAC promotes the efficient development of infrastructure and supports the introduction of technological innovation to improve freight and pax flows (11 mln tons and 1,2 mln pax per year in pre-Covid period).
+ADSPMAC is also involved in a sustainable port-city relationship.
+Ancona is the main port, Core node of TEN-T network along the ScanMED and Baltic-Adriatic

 Contact person: Guido Vettorel